Educational Technology, Device Distribution, & BYOD at Cresthill

 Student 1:1 Initiative

 In order to support our ever-changing, we will be providing each student (who is in need of technology tools) with a school-owned laptop.
 This site is where you can find the necessary forms and Frequently Asked Questions (FAQs) that will assist in getting your student a device or laptop.
 If you have opted to Bring Your Own Device (BYOD), please be aware that DCSD (and CMS) will not provide any support or repairs to your device.
-If your BYOD is not working, please contact Cresthll Technology Support to check out a CMS-owned device for your home use or contact Julie Bach at jsbach@dcsdk12.org or 303-387-2800.
+If your BYOD is not working, please contact Cresthll Technology Support to check out a CMS-owned device for your home use or contact Indira Narayanasamy at inarayanasamy@dcsdk12.org or 303-387-2800.

 Technology Loan: Family/Student Agreement